craigjefferies/modos/experiments/AS92006/prompt-library.md

 **Prompt:**
 "Create a written worksheet where students read two interface descriptions with principle trade-offs, choose the better, and suggest fixes."
 **Student Prompt:**
-"Give me two versions of a screen with different principle priorities.
+"Give me a real world context and two versions of a screen with different principle priorities.
 Then ask me to identify two trade-offs, choose the better version, and suggest two fixes, one trade-off at a time."